-Acquisition of Comfort-inn Olaya, comfort inn suites, clarion hotel Jeddah airport and vitori palace hotels is partially funded through units issued amounting to SR 508.6 million, equivalent to 50.86 million units and the remaining amount of SR 509.4 million equivalent to 50.94 million units is funded through cash.
+Acquisition of Comfort-Inn Olaya, Comfort Inn and Suites Hotel, Clarion Hotel Jeddah Airport and Vittori Palace Hotel are partially funded through 50.86 million units issued amounting to SR 508.6 million and the remaining amount of SR 509.4 million, equivalent to 50.94 million units is funded through cash.
 The title deed of the investment properties are registered in the name of the SPV.